 - Car Expenses

-- You can use a standard mileage rate by logging the hours your drove with daycare kids and/or to do daycare related things.
+- You can use a standard mileage rate by logging the hours you drove with daycare kids and/or to do daycare related things.
 You can also keep all your receipts for car care and use the actual expense method.
-Parking fees also count into car expenses.
+Parking fees also count on car expenses.
 If you have to pay to park while doing a daycare related activity, like a field trip, you can write off this fee.

 - Bank Fees

 - This is a MAJOR deduction!
 You do not have to save receipts as there is a standard meal rate available.
 You will need to track attendance and meals served in your record-keeping though.

 - Gifts for daycare kids (up to $25 per/kid per year)

 - Fees paid to a lawyer for services rendered due to the daycare can also be deducted